ScienceComputing/Python_Programming/*Error_Type.md

-# Topic: 3 types of errors in Python programming
+# Major types of errors in Python programming
 ## Syntax Errors
 The syntax errors are detected by the compiler or the interpreter.